Get them off to a great start.

-If you had already chosen and/or paid for a puppy before lockdown, and they are now old enough to leave their mothers, it is best to continue to follow social distancing rules, as outlined above.
-This would mean your puppy may need to stay with your breeder until lockdown has lifted, at the very least.
+If you had already chosen and/or paid for a puppy before lockdown and they are now old enough to leave their mothers, it is best to continue to follow social distancing rules, as outlined above.
+This would mean your puppy may need to stay with your breeder until restrictions have been relaxed.

 Many breeders will expect to keep the puppies longer than normal and will be in touch to let you know what their plans are.
 Some breeders are offering to deliver puppies that are ready for their new homes under certain circumstances.